Content Marketing has, increasingly, become standard practice for marketing a product or service online.

 As a result of all of the resources and effort now being applied to Content Marketing, the idea of “content shock” has recently emerged.
 Content shock was disclosed by online marketing guru, Mark Schaefer in a blog post that caused quite a stir.
 In the post, Mark defined content shock as, “The emerging marketing epoch defined when exponentially increasing volumes of content intersect our limited human capacity to consume it.”

 While Mark’s premise is worthy of thoughtful consideration, the reality is that Content Marketing isn’t going away anytime soon.
-Recent research from CMI in 2014 finds 58% of B2B marketers plan to increase their content marketing budget over the next 12 months.
+Recent research from CMI finds 58% of B2B marketers plan to increase their content marketing budget over the next 12 months.
 And that’s up from 54% last year.

 The take away suggests that brands will not be rushing back to traditional media that was never able to satisfactorily address what marketers always questioned—“I know I’m wasting half of my marketing budget on advertising.
 I just don’t know which half”.

 For those brands that have set out to meet today’s content marketing requirement of becoming both a “publisher” and “media company”, it’s appropriate to take a step back and ensure that you’re doing all that you can to optimize the expensive content assets that you now have to consistently create.